mattkczhang/quickstatandeda/README.md

 A visuals folder is created automatically to save all the visuals used in the html output file.

+## GitHub Repository

+The source code can be accessed in the [GitHub repository](https://github.com/mattkczhang/quickstatandeda/tree/main).

 ## Contributing

-If you find a bug 🐛 or want to make some major or minor changes, please open an issue in the GitHub repository to discuss.
+If you find a bug 🐛 or want to make some major or minor changes, please open an issue in the [GitHub repository](https://github.com/mattkczhang/quickstatandeda/tree/main) to discuss.
 Please feel free to fork the project, make any changes, and submit and pull request if you want to make some major changes.

 ## License